Geometrization of Three-Dimensional Orbifolds via Ricci Flow: Weak and strong graph orbifolds

 In any case, we found an essential $2$-sphere in one of the Seifert pieces.
 It follows that the Seifert piece, and hence all of $M$, is diffeomorphic to $S^1 \times S^2$ or $\R P^3 \# \R P^3$ \cite[p.
 432]{Scott}. \end{proof}

+\begin{proposition} A weak graph manifold is the result of performing $0$-surgeries on a strong graph manifold. \end{proposition} \begin{proof} Suppose that Proposition \ref{propA.21} fails.
+Let $n$ be the minimal number of decomposing tori among weak graph manifolds which are counterexamples, and let $M$ be a counterexample with decomposing tori $\{T_i\}_{i=1}^n$.

-\begin{proposition} A weak graph manifold is a connected sum of strong graph manifolds. \end{proposition} \begin{proof} We start with a compact orientable $3$-manifold $M$, along with a collection of disjoint embedded $2$-tori, satisfying condition (1) of Definition \ref{defnA.19} but maybe not conditions (2) and (3).
-We introduce two operations. \\ \\ First operation : We look for a torus $T_j$ for which the two induced circle fibrations (coming from the adjacent Seifert bundles) are isotopic.
-If there is one, we extend the Seifert fibration over $T_j$ and remove $T_j$ from the collection.
-This terminates the first operation.\\ \\ Second operation : We look for a torus $T_j$ which is compressible.
-If there is one, let $M^\prime$ be the connected component of $M$ containing $T_j$.
-Let $D$ be a compressing disk, which we can assume to be transversal to $\{T_i\}$.
-We choose such a compressing disk so that $D \cap \bigcup_i T_i$ has the smallest possible number of connected components.
-Let $C$ be an innermost circle in $D \cap \bigcup_i T_i$.
-Then $C$ bounds a disk $D^\prime$ lying in one of the Seifert bundles, say with boundary $T_k$.
+We first look for a torus $T_j$ for which the two induced circle fibrations (coming from the adjacent Seifert bundles) are isotopic.
+If there is one then we extend the Seifert fibration over $T_j$.
+In this case, by removing $T_j$ from $\{T_i\}_{i=1}^n$, we get a weak graph decomposition of $M$ with $(n-1)$ tori, contradicting the definition of $n$.

+Therefore there is no such torus.
+Since $M$ is a counterexample to Proposition \ref{propA.21}, there must be a torus in $\{T_i\}_{i=1}^n$ which is compressible.
+Let $D$ be a compressing disk, which we can assume to be transversal to $\bigcup_{i=1}^n T_i$.
+We choose such a compressing disk so that $D \cap \bigcup_{i=1}^n T_i$ has the smallest possible number of connected components.
+Let $C$ be an innermost circle in $D \cap \bigcup_{i=1}^n T_i$, say lying in $T_k$.
+Then $C$ bounds a disk $D^\prime$ in a Seifert bundle $V$ which has $T_k$ as a boundary component.